walmartlabs/lumbar/docs/index.md

         --with:   an optional json config object to pass to your plugin.

-        --name:   an optional name to assign to your plugin.

     lumbarFile:   is the name and path to the lumbar config file, if not given then lumbar.json is assumed.